JohnOlutubo/influencer-marketing-analysis/README.md

 ![Top UK Youtubers 2024 Dashboard GIF](assets/images/top_uk_youtubers_2024.gif)

-This visualization showcases the current standings of the Top UK Youtubers for the year 2024.
+This visualization showcases the current standings of the Top UK Youtube Influencers for 2024.